MultiplEYE-COST/wg1-experiment-implementation/README.md

 ## Installation

 In order to run the MultiplEYE experiment you will need to complete the following steps
-1. Please read the official MultiplEYE guidelines linked on this page: [MultiplEYE contribute](https://multipleye.eu/contribute/)
+1. Please read the official MultiplEYE Data Collection Guidelines linked on this page: [MultiplEYE contribute](https://multipleye.eu/contribute/)
 2. Download the experiment code from this repository.
 Either clone via git or download the zip file (see [download as zip](#download-the-experiment-code-as-zip-file)).
-3. Following the guidelines, prepare the stimulus files which includes the creation of the images
+3. Following the MultiplEYE Data Collection Guidelines, prepare the stimulus files which includes the creation of the images
 4. Copy the stimulus files to the correct location in the experiment data folder: `experiment_implementation/data/[your stimulus folder]`
 5. Prepare the environment for the experiment following the guidelines in [CONDA_ENVIRONMENT.md](guidelines/markdown/CONDA_ENVIRONMENT.md)
 6. Install the necessary packages for your eye-tracker.
 For EyeLink eye-trackers